Managing My SolarMyGen through the Power Portal

 You may also find pertinent information on the following pages:About UsAnnual MeetingAnnual ReportsOutage UpdatesNews Feed

 United Power prides itself on providing reliable electric service, but there are times due to weather or other factors that power can be interrupted.
 Nobody likes power outages, and United Power understands that they can be especially worrisome for members with special medical needs.
-If you use life-sustaining medical equipment that depends on 24/7 electricity for operation, such as oxygen generators, kidney dialysis machines, and respirators, it’s important for you to put together a power outage plan before a disaster.
+If you use life-sustaining medical equipment that depends on 24/7 electricity for operation, such as oxygen generators, kidney dialysis machines, and respirators, it is important to develop a power outage plan before a disaster strikes.

 If you cannot be without power, plan for how you will obtain power backup.
 If possible, have a backup battery, generator, or alternate electrical resources.
 Explore newer solutions, and also consider foot pumps and other simple tools that might suffice when nothing else works.